 Several companies have stepped in to share advice on what Airbnb property management companies, vacation rental managers, and serviced apartment operators should do to preserve their revenues.
 We have gathered the best sources and summarised their tips for you.

-To visualize the situation (E.g. drop in bookings in the US and Europe) with simple charts and data, go to our article: Vacation Rental Data And Charts Show That Coronavirus Has Biggest Impact On Bookings In Europe (Vs US), In Urban Areas, For The Next 30 Days.
+– March 2020: Vacation Rental Data And Charts Show That Coronavirus Has Biggest Impact On Bookings In Europe (Vs US), In Urban Areas, For The Next 30 Days.
 Drive-To Destinations To Fare Better.

 2.1 How to price a vacation rental, an Airbnb or a serviced apartment during or after the coronavirus crisis.